HISPlayer/MetaSpatial-SDK/fishEye.md

 Each FishEye video has different camera calibration so user should set `fishEyeFOV` parameter correctly to watch video correctly when you call `addStreamWithEntity` function.

-If video shows whole cicle then use `fishEyeFOV` value as 1.0. if video is cropped then use smaller value.
+If video shows whole cicle then use `fishEyeFOV` value as 1.0.
+If video is cropped then use smaller value.
-You can change `fishEyeFOV` value while playing with `HISPlayerEntity.setFishEyeFOV()` function.
+You can change `fishEyeFOV` value while playing the video with `HISPlayerEntity.setFishEyeFOV()` function.

 HISPlayer supports Widevie L3 DRM for FishEye video.
-To player FishEye DRM content, you should set key server url and drm Token information which will be included HTTP header when request license key.
+To play FishEye DRM content, you should set key server url. and drm Token information which will be included HTTP header when request license key.

 ```
 val streamProperty = HISStreamEntityProperties(